 A newly mulched bed with freshly cut bed edges makes a landscape look neat and well tended.

-Mulch is more than "just the icing on the cake" to make your garden look well-cared-for during the summer months.
-More important are its major functions in reducing weed growth, moderating soil temperature, and slowing the evaporation of water.
+Mulch is more than "just the icing on the cake" to make your garden look nice.
+When used correctly, mulch can reduce weed growth, moderate soil temperature, and slow the evaporation of water.
+Here’s a few things to remember before you get spreading this spring:

 Mulch can kill trees if it’s packed up onto the trunk like a volcano.